Kevin S. Bright

-Kevin S. Bright (born November 15, 1954) is an American television executive producer and director whose credits include Dream On and Friends.
+Kevin S. Bright (born November 15, 1954) is an American television executive producer and director.
+He is best known as the showrunner of the sitcoms Dream On and Friends.

 Early life

 Born to a Jewish-American family in New York City, Bright attended the East Side Hebrew Institute on the Lower East Side of Manhattan and graduated magna cum laude from Emerson College.